Ocean Network Express Posts Loss in Debut First Quarter

 Posted: August 7, 2018 | Newsletter

-ONE, which began operations on April 1, generated $2.07 billion in revenue, compared with to the alliance's $2.9 billion revenue guidance.
-(ONE comprises "K" Line, MOL, and NYK Line).
+Ocean Network Express, which began operations on April 1, 2018, generated $2.07 billion in revenue, compared with to the alliance's $2.9 billion revenue guidance.
+(The Ocean Network Express joint venture comprises the Japanese shipping companies: "K" Line, Mitsui O.S.K.
+Lines (MOL), and Nippon Yusen Kaisha (NYK) Line).
 The merged carrier is the largest in terms of US imports from Asia, but service issues around the merger cost the carrier 2.5 percentage points in market share for 14.3 percent during the first half of 2018, according to data from PIERS, a sister product of JOC.com.

 The container shipping industry earned about $7 billion in 2017, following six straight years of losses.
 However, initial forecasts of an encouraging 2018 gave way to a slow start, as rising bunker fuel prices, higher charter/inland costs, and overcapacity concerns have hit first-quarter results.
 In addition, trade tension and the threat of lasting trade tariffs (beyond negotiating 'stances') among the world's major economic powers (the United States, China, and the European Union) threaten to dampen global trade.